RasParker/XclusiveAfrica/replit.md

 # Xclusive Creator Platform

 ## Overview
-The Xclusive Creator Platform is a full-stack application designed to empower content creators to monetize their content through subscriptions and fan interactions.
-It offers comprehensive tools for creators to manage their content, define subscription tiers, track earnings, and engage with their audience.
-For fans, the platform provides access to exclusive content, subscription management, and direct messaging with creators.
+The Xclusive Creator Platform is a full-stack application designed to empower content creators to monetize their content through **subscriptions** and **Pay-Per-View (PPV)** purchases, along with fan interactions.
+It offers comprehensive tools for creators to manage their content, define subscription tiers, enable PPV pricing on individual posts, track earnings, and engage with their audience.
+For fans, the platform provides access to exclusive content through either subscription or one-time PPV purchases, subscription management, purchase history tracking, and direct messaging with creators.
 The platform aims to be a leading solution for content monetization, fostering direct creator-fan relationships and providing a robust ecosystem for digital content.

 ## User Preferences
 - Development workflow: Use `npm run dev` for development with hot reload